 Types of Bulbs

-Halogen – A halogen light operates much the same as an incandescent, but halogen gas inside the bulb makes this light burn much more brightly.
+Halogen – A halogen light operates much the same as an incandescent, but halogen gas inside the bulb makes this light burn much more brightly, and they can be very hot to the touch.
+These lights are often used in jewelry cases, retail settings, portable projectors, landscape lights, and heating food.
+Most Halogen lights do not meet the energy standards in California.

 Compact fluorescent light bulbs (CFLs) – The phosphor coating inside a fluorescent bulb glows when charged with electricity.
-A fluorescent bulb burns cooler and lasts longer than incandescent and halogen bulbs.
+A fluorescent bulb burns cooler and lasted longer than incandescent and halogen bulbs.
 Fluorescent bulbs are more efficient and cheaper to operate than incandescent and halogen bulbs.
+Linear is the other form of fluorescent bulb, often found in commercial or utilitarian settings.
+Fluorescents require a ballast, either magnetic (being phased out) or electric.
+Ballasts often fail in the fixture before the bulb.
+We always recommend installing a replacement LED fixture in these applications.

 LED Retrofit Can Light Drivers